Mini Pumpkin Spice Bundt Cakes

 Instructions

-• Preheat your oven to 350 degrees.
-Prepare a bundlette pan with baking spray.
+• Prep.
+Preheat oven to 350 degrees, and prepare a bundtlette pan with baking spray.

-• In a mixing bowl, combine the wet ingredients – the pumpkin puree, the melted and slightly cooled butter, eggs, and vanilla.
-Mix well.
+• Combine the wet ingredients.
+In a mixing bowl, combine the pumpkin, melted and slightly cooled butter, Greek yogurt, the egg, and vanilla.

-• Add dry ingredients – the cake flour, brown sugar, baking soda, baking powder, salt, cinnamon, and pumpkin pie spice.
-Stir until just combined.
+• Add the dry ingredients.
+To the mixing bowl, add the dry ingredients – the flour, brown sugar, baking soda, baking powder, salt, cinnamon, and pumpkin pie spice.
+Stir into just combined.

 • ICING TIP: If the icing is too runny, let it sit for awhile or add additional powdered sugar.
 If it's too stiff, add a few more drops of milk (very slowly).
 When the pumpkin cakes are cool, drizzle the icing over the top and let them ooze down the sides of the cake.